top of page

 • How often do you allow someone to take charge of you entirely?

-• How often do you measure your self-knowledge?
+• How often do you allow the rejection of others derail your career or your dreams?

 bottom of page